PranavXDragon/SS-InfoTech-Internship/README.md

 - Personal Portfolio Development
 - UI Enhancement
 - Hosted the website on Netlify

+### Day 6 – Getting Started with React and Vite

+- Learned how to create a React project using Vite
+- Understood the React project structure and file organization
+- Created reusable components such as Header and Footer
+- Developed multiple pages within the application
+- Implemented basic navigation between pages
+- Practiced component-based development principles
+- Explored React fundamentals and modern frontend workflows

 (This section will be updated regularly as new tasks are completed.)
 ## 📈 Learning Progress